MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 Because PWAs are first-class citizens in the Microsoft Store, users can fully engage with them, from discovery, to installation, to execution, without ever opening the browser.

 As the most used app on PCs, the Microsoft Store provides a trustworthy and familiar experience for your users to install your app.
-Additionally, it provides you with analytics.
+Additionally, you can view detailed usage statistics and charts that let you know how your apps in the Microsoft Store are doing.

 ## Success stories